GoogleChrome/developer.chrome.com/site/en/blog/migrate-way-from-data-urls-in-svg-use/index.md

 ## Reason for the removal

 SVG `<use>` element can fetch external SVG images and clone it into the current document.
 This is a powerful capability, and therefore it is restricted to same-origin SVG images.
-However, `data:` URLs are treated as same-origin resources.
-Which caused several security bugs, such as bypasses of [Trusted Types](https://github.com/w3c/trusted-types/issues/357) and [Sanitizer API](https://bugs.chromium.org/p/chromium/issues/detail?id=1306450#c10).
+However, `data:` URLs are treated as same-origin resources which caused several security bugs, such as bypasses of [Trusted Types](https://github.com/w3c/trusted-types/issues/357) and [Sanitizer API](https://bugs.chromium.org/p/chromium/issues/detail?id=1306450#c10).
-This led to a discussion of the best approach to resolve these security bugs.
-And we came to a concensus among browser vendors (from [Mozilla](https://github.com/mozilla/standards-positions/issues/718) and [Apple](https://github.com/WebKit/standards-positions/issues/108)) that the best way forward is to remove support for `data:` URLs in SVG `<use>` element.
+These security bugs led to a discussion of the best approach to resolve them.
+And we came to a consensus among browser vendors (from [Mozilla](https://github.com/mozilla/standards-positions/issues/718) and [Apple](https://github.com/WebKit/standards-positions/issues/108)) that the best way forward is to remove support for `data:` URLs in SVG `<use>` element.

 For sites which use `data:` URLs in SVG `<use>` element, there are several alternatives.